Daily Flight Stories

 The Crash and Aftermath

-Incredibly, the plane did not flip over.
-An eye-witness reported, “I heard the plane very low, coming in.
+Incredibly, when the DC-8 hit the water, it did not flip over.
+An eye-witness later reported, “I heard the plane very low, coming in.
 I looked up and there it was, splashing down, just beautifully.”
-In fact, the water landing was perfect — somehow no violent stop or rending of the wings and fuselage took place.
-Instead, the plane simply splashed down to a full stop and sank into the water.
-By equally lucky chance, JAL Flight #2 had landed in a shallow area of the San Francisco Bay, just 10 to 12 feet deep.
+In fact, the water landing was nearly perfect.
+Somehow, despite the impact, there was no violent stop or rending of the wings and fuselage.
+Instead, the plane splashed down and came to a full stop.
+Then, slowly, it sank into the water half way down.
+By equally lucky chance, JAL Flight #2 had even landed in a shallow area of the San Francisco Bay.
+Where it settled to the bottom, the waters were just 10 to 12 feet deep.
 This allowed the wheels to touch the bottom of the Bay and left the top half of the airplane high and dry.

-In the cockpit, the copilot switched off critical avionics as the Flight Engineer shut off fuel flows and closed valves to prevent a fuel leak, as if everything was perfectly practiced.
-The captain felt the wheels touch bottom and knew that the plane was stable.
+In the cockpit, the copilot switched off a few items, though he later didn’t remember which, while the Flight Engineer shut off fuel flows and closed valves to prevent a fuel leak.
+Everything was done perfectly, as if practiced the day before.
+The captain felt the wheels touch bottom and recognized that the plane was stable on the seabed.
 He reached up an selected the cabin intercom to advise the cabin of what had happened.
 Many of the passengers, those without window seats, didn’t even know that the plane was in the water.
 Most of the carry-on baggage under the seats was still in place, though some bags had slipped forward as much as two rows of seats.
 The most scary thing at the time of impact was that some overhead bin covers had torn free and flown through the passenger compartment.
 Even there, nobody was hit.

 The Investigation

 In other words, for the entire approach, they had been below the glide slope, on a perfect descent path to land two and a half miles short of the runway.
-Somehow both pilots trusted the autopilot to recognize and fly the glide slope itsef — it did not.
-The autopilot had kept the plane right on the localizer, however, so they landed in perfect alignment with the runway though it just happened to be in the Bay.
-Left unsaid in the final NTSB report was that the air traffic controllers at San Francisco, who had altitude read-outs from the plane’s transponder signals, did not issue any warnings, nor did they recognize the problem either.
+Both pilots trusted the autopilot to recognize and fly the glide slope itself — however, it wasn’t designed that way.
+The autopilot had kept the plane right on the localizer, however, so they landed in perfect alignment with the runway — though well short.
+It just happened to be that their approach path was over the Bay.
+Left unsaid in the final NTSB report was that the air traffic controllers at San Francisco, who had altitude read-outs from the plane’s transponder signals, did not issue any warnings, nor did they recognize the problem.
 It was a comedy of small errors that added up to a big mistake.

 The Asoh Defense